How to export and download your Mastodon post archive

 How often can I ask for an archive?

 By default you can request an archive every seven days.
+Server admins can adjust this setting though, so some servers may have a different minimum time between archive requests.

 If I ask for another archive, does that have all the posts or just the ones since the last download?